-Effective transitions in care—for example, when a person with suicide risk engages with outpatient mental health services following an emergency department visit—can help reduce suicide risk among persons receiving health or behavioral health services.
-Unfortunately, far too often, these persons fail to connect with needed services, particularly following a suicidal crisis.
+Effective transitions in care can help reduce suicide risk among individuals receiving health or behavioral health services.
+One example would be a person with suicide risk who connects with outpatient mental health services following an emergency department visit.
+Unfortunately, far too often these individuals fail to connect with needed services, particularly following a suicidal crisis.

 Planning for care transitions, and making them as easy as possible for patients and providers, is an important part of a comprehensive approach to suicide prevention.

 - Make a follow-up appointment for the patient before discharge from the hospital or inpatient psychiatric facility (ideally, for within 48 hours of discharge).

 - Involve family, friends, and other loved ones in the plans for care transition.

 - Make follow-up contacts (e.g., by e-mail, text, phone calls) with the patient and check with providers to make sure that the person is receiving follow-up care.

 - Develop agreements among hospitals, behavioral health providers, crisis centers, and others to facilitate safe transitions between settings.

 - Transmit patient health information to referral providers.